 As per a study by Forrester, good UI can raise the conversion rate of a website by 200% and UX design by 400%.

-Designing a mobile app interface is not restricted to just creating a few eye-catchy designs or making navigation straightforward, it works with the aim to improve user interaction and solve what they are looking for through a mobile app layout design.
+Designing a mobile app interface is not restricted to just creating a few eye-catching designs or making navigation straightforward, it works with the aim to improve user interaction and solve what they are looking for through a mobile app layout design.

 While it has been established how the success of your app relies on how well and efficiently you design mobile app UI, let us dive into the concept further.

-What is User Interface design for Mobile Apps
+What is User Interface Design for Mobile Apps?

 The mobile user interface or mobile app interface design is what you see when you use an application.
-Mobile app UI consists of the visual representation, interface, navigation, and the processes that work behind the functional and structural actions in the mobile app.
+Mobile app UI consists of the visual representation, interface, navigation, and processes that work behind the functional and structural actions in the mobile app.

 The importance of mobile app interface design and user experience (UX) go hand in hand.
-UX is the holistic appearance and function of the app, while the UI is all of the interaction in the application.
+UX is the holistic appearance and function of the app, while UI is all of the interaction in the application.
 In short, an app that is appealing and most feasible to users is an outcome of efficient user experience(UX) and mobile user interface design techniques involved in building an app.

 Types of User Interfaces for Mobile Apps